Central Queensland Christian College Limited

 Distinctive Curriculum Offerings:

-Our curriculum program has a Biblical world view.
-It allows students to be well-grounded in basic literacy and numeracy while exploring a broad range of Key Learning Areas, developing a wide range of understandings and skills.
+Our excellent curriculum program is based on a Biblical world view and allows students to be well-grounded in basic literacy and numeracy while exploring a broad range of Key Learning Areas, developing a wide range of understandings and skills.

-Many of our students are engaged in a range of extra-curricular activities.
+Many of our students are engaged in a range of extra-curricular activities outside the College.
 The College is located close to the Police Citizens Youth Club, Basketball Stadium, Soccer fields and Touch Football fields.

 There is a very positive spiritual and social culture in the College.
 There are many evidences of a positive peer pressure, where it is "cool" to do the right thing.
 This is reinforced through Values Education and the life example each of our Christian teachers provide.

-Parents are involved in the Parents and Friends Association which conducts meetings on the first Wednesday of each month.
-Parents are also involved in classroom help, transportation for excursions and other voluntary work around the buildings and grounds.
+Parents are welcome to join the Parents and Friends Association and become involved in classroom help, transportation for excursions and other voluntary work around the buildings and grounds.

 Qualifications of all teachers:

-Head Teacher and Yrs 4-7, Miss Jacqui Toohey, Bachelor Degree
+Head Teacher and Yrs 4-7, Miss Jacqui Toohey, BEd BTeach

 Participation in Professional Development:

-For permanent and temporary staff and school leaders the average staff attendance rate was: 99%
+For permanent and temporary staff, the average staff attendance rate was: 95%

 Proportion of Teaching Staff Retained from the Previous Year: